 - 1. Touch to access the main climate controls screen. - 2.
-Enable or disable heated seats. - 3.
-Enable or disable the front or rear windshield defrosters. - 4.
+Enable or disable heated seats. - Enable or disable the front or rear windshield defrosters.
+When the rear defrost is enabled, the exterior side mirrors will also be heated.
+Heating for the exterior side mirrors will automatically turn off based on the ambient temperature. - 4.
 Modify the cabin temperature by dragging the slider.
 You can also enable temperature splitting which allows the driver and front passenger to customize their own climate preferences.
 The front passenger can touch the temperature icon on the bottom of the touchscreen or the main climate controls screen to adjust.
 Touch Split again to disable climate splitting.